kui/knavi/README.md

 # knavi

-a chrome extension which Hit-a-Hint with magic key.
+A chrome extension which Hit-a-Hint with magic key.

 <a target="_blank" href="https://chrome.google.com/webstore/detail/knavi/pfcgnkljgjobpkbgcifmpnhglafhkifg">![Try it now in Chrome Web Store](imgs/tryitnowbutton.png)</a>